Table of Contents

 - Measuring factor Xa activity may be used for monitoring therapy in cases of low-molecular-weight heparin therapy (LMWH).
 PTT is not suitable for LMWH.
 Therefore, if therapy is to be evaluated, the antifactor Xa levels should be monitored between three and four hours after injecting LMWH.
 This is indicated for very light-weight or very heavy patients, for patients with renal insufficiency or if bleeding occurs after LMWH administration.

 - D-dimer tests are often done in cases where thrombosis or a pulmonary embolism must be ruled out.
-D-dimers are fibrin by products which is why levels are elevated during fibrinolysis.
+D-dimers are fibrin by products whose levels are elevated during fibrinolysis.
+It indicates that there is formation of fibrin intravascularly.
 Elevated d-dimer levels may have many causes.
 Normal d-dimer levels, however, rule out thrombosis or pulmonary embolism for the most part.

 Definition and Classification of Coagulopathies